BIGJRA/BIGJRA.github.io/rejuv.md

 Deborah will mock you here but tell her “from the start” to progress.

-We’ll end up back in Sheridan.
+We'll end up back in Sheridan.
 Head into the village proper and talk to Aelita to progress.

 Relationship Point Choices: